pytorch/pytorch/docs/source/notes/cpu_threading_torchscript_inference.rst

 PyTorch can also be built with support of external libraries, such as MKL_ and MKL-DNN_, to speed up computations on CPU.

-ATen, MKL and MKL-DNN support intra-op parallelism and depend on the following parallelization libraries to implement it:
+ATen, MKL and oneDNN support intra-op parallelism and depend on the following parallelization libraries to implement it:

 * OpenMP_ - a standard (and a library, usually shipped with a compiler), widely used in external libraries;